sandisz-d734m37/tea-sub-service/README.md

 ```
 6. Open your browser, postman, or similar and test out the endpoints!

 #### NOTE: There is nothing in your database at this point.
-Use the endpoints below to create some user and subscriptions!
+Use the endpoints below to create some users and subscriptions!
 <hr>

 ### Endpoints: